Class: Aws::S3::Bucket

 • :prefix (String)

 Use this parameter to select only those keys that begin with the specified prefix.
 You can use prefixes to separate a bucket into different groupings of keys.
-(You can think of using prefix to make groups in the same way you'd use a folder in a file system.)
+(You can think of using prefix to make groups in the same way that you'd use a folder in a file system.)
 You can use prefix with delimiter to roll up numerous objects into a single result under CommonPrefixes.

 • :version_id_marker (String)